-• The representativeness of service users and carers was considered to be an issue across responses to the consultation questions.
+The representativeness of service users and carers was considered to be an issue across responses to the consultation questions.
 This was sometimes linked by respondents to the need for a clear definition of 'who service users are' in each profession.
 Some referred to the importance and challenge of ensuring the representativeness and diversity of service users, including the challenges of engaging with vulnerable people and harder to reach groups such as those with acute rather than chronic or long term conditions, and of ensuring a diversity of views and experiences.
 It was suggested that this could be an issue addressed in guidance.

-Equal status for service users
+Equal status for service users and carers

-• A few individual service users or service user organisations that responded emphasised the importance of delivering involvement in a way which valued the contribution of service users and carers on an equal basis to other contributors.
-This included acting on the feedback of service users; paying service users on the same basis as other contributors; and service users acting as full members of any approval, validation or review panel.
+A few individual service users and carers or service user and carer organisations that responded emphasised the importance of delivering involvement in a way which valued the contribution of service users and carers on an equal basis to other contributors.
+This included acting on feedback; paying service users and carers on the same basis as other contributors; and service users and carers acting as full members of any approval, validation or review panel.